KickoffWorks/shared-data-layer-sample/README.md

 This solves the issue of having multiple projects that either need the same entities/context throughout and this includes migrations, to keep your database schema up to date.
 Bulk data can also be inserted.

+Please feel free to contribute by opening a pull request, or sending us a message directly.

 ### IMPORTANT PARAMETERS / CHANGES YOU NEED

 Make sure to remove any appsettings / credentials if you're going to use this as a public package.
 If you're planning on keeping it as a private package for yourself or your organization, you can maybe use a key vault for the connection strings.